Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 the Canal Coy So I posted off to see

-the manas charge & talked to himr
+the man in charge & talked to him

-quite some & suggested if there was
+quite Some & suggested if there was

-cheerfully supply a firing party be
+cheerfully supply a firing party to

 deal with him.
 He got quite